Lav Ramchandra Khot

 We welcome contributions that cover the following topics:

-- Soil, plant and weather sensors or their integration for both open and protected environments, network connectivity and edge/cloud computing;
+- Plant sensors both in open and protected environments, network connectivity and cloud computing

-- Monitoring of fruit and vegetables in pre- and post-harvest processes;
+- Monitoring of fruit and vegetables in postharvest processes

-- Optimal integration of data and models as decision support systems
+- Optimal integration of data and models in the decision support systems